The abandoned railway line is now rife with Mist, and the dwelling place of many fell beasts.”

 - Foe: nearest visible > Attack

 This means that Basch will target the same enemy as the party leader if the party leader is targeting an enemy.
 If not, he will target whichever enemy is closest to him at the time.
+Note though that, similar to the last Guest, in the Zodiac Age verion of the game you can make changes to Basch's Gambits.

 Travel down one level in the first section of the passage and take a right into a small corridor on the east side of the room.
 There are three treasure chests which contain quite a bit of gil in each of them.